For sellers trying to sell Pokemon cards on Whatnot, the timing data points first to Sunday 8 PM-10 PM ET.

 Do these timing windows guarantee more buyers?#

 Not automatically.
-The current packet showed a lower median viewers-per-seller comparison value for 6 AM-8 AM ET than for 8 PM-10 PM ET, but that does not mean every early-morning show is doomed.
+The current sample showed a lower median viewer count for Tuesday 6 AM-8 AM ET than for Sunday 8 PM-10 PM ET, but that does not mean every early-morning show is doomed.

 Are Pokemon title terms a ranking factor?#

-Common visible title terms are useful for market awareness and title ideation, but they should not be treated as proof of ranking, higher viewership, or stronger sales.
+Pokemon title terms are useful for buyer clarity and inventory framing, but not as proof of ranking, higher viewership, or stronger sales.

 Final takeaway#

-For Pokemon-card sellers on Whatnot, 8 PM-10 PM ET is the first timing window to test in the current Auction Compass packet.
+For Pokemon-card sellers on Whatnot, Sunday 8 PM-10 PM ET is the first timing window to test in the current Auction Compass analysis.

 That is the headline.